keanehatescoding/strathmore_docs/First year Second Semimester Notes/Computer Networks/Rough notes.md

-VLSM -Variable length subnet mask ipv6 this is a 128 bit addresss.
+VLSM -Variable length subnet mask
 A mac address is a 48 bit address.
 A ipv4 is s 32 bit address.
+ipv6 this is a 128 bit addresss.
+Mac addresses and ipv6 addresses usually use hexadecimal characters to represent them as opposed to ipv4 addreses which use base 10 number system.
+## IPv6
-It uses hexadecimal characters instead of base 10 characters i.e. ipv4 It does not use subnetting instead it uses cidr notation to give us the number of bits making up the network portion of the ip address.
+It does not use subnetting instead it uses cidr notation to give us the number of bits making up the network portion of the ip address.
 When a hextet or continuous hextet of zero appears once we can replace this hextet(s) with two colons but this rule can is used only one one continous zero hextet or zero continuous hextet.
 Any leading zero(s) any octect can be omitted to further compress the address.